meysamhadeli/problem-details/README.md

 #### Map Status Code:

-In this sample we map status code 'StatusBadGateway' to 'StatusUnauthorized' base on handler config to problem details error.
+In this sample we map status code `StatusBadGateway` to `StatusUnauthorized` base on handler config to problem details error.

  ```go
 // handle specific status code to problem details error